 Return

 The return statement is a kind of jump statement that ends the current function or procedure.
-This is useful for skipping the rest of function or procedure’s block, and returning early to the calling code.
-In a function, you also use the return statement to provide the value that is sent back to the caller.
+In a function, you use the return statement to provide the value that is sent back to the caller.

 Return — when, why, and how

 When you use a return statement to exit a function or procedure early, you need something like an if statement that checks if you should exit, and then put the return statement within the body of the if.
-This can be used when you know that the procedure or functions only works in certain circumstances.
-For example, in the change calculator we could exit early if the user has not paid enough for the item, or if they have provided the exact right amount.
+This can be used when you know that the procedure or function only works in certain circumstances.
+For example, in the change calculator we could exit early if the user has not paid enough for the item, or have provided the exact value.

 In C/C++